Ultra-Arcade/open-ua-cnc/README.md

 This project's goal is to provide all the necessary data to build your own arcade controller from the ground up.

 From regular Arcade Sticks to Hitboxes, your creativity is the limit.
-No prior experience is needed to build any of the controllers presented in this project.

 All cases are to be made with a laser cut router.
-Let's begin!

 ## Pre-Requisites